Let’s be honest: being cheated on hurts… a LOT!

 Once again, an eye for an eye would leave the whole world blind.

 Don’t make impulsive decisions that could do more harm than good.
 If you wanted to cheat on your partner you would have done it before knowing about their affair.
 Don’t give your body to some stranger out of revenge because you’ll be hurting yourself, not your partner.

 Getting over being cheated on is difficult, whether you want to forgive your partner or not.

 In both cases, you could use some help in dealing with this situation.
 Talk to a therapist and let them tell you about healthy ways of dealing with infidelity instead of revenge cheating.

 If you want to work things out with your partner, try couples counseling.
 But for now, focus on yourself and making yourself feel better.
 A therapist can help you do that, revenge cheating can’t.

-In this situation, we recommend a relationship therapist over a traditional mental health therapist.
+In this situation, you might wish to consider a relationship therapist instead a traditional mental health therapist.
 Someone who specializes in relationship issues will have more precise advice on how to cope with your partner’s cheating and what you can do to either repair the relationship or let it go.

-A good place to go for this sort of therapy is Relationship Hero – here, you’ll be able to talk to a relationship expert via video, phone, or instant message.
+Relationship Hero is a website where you can talk to a relationship expert via video, phone, or instant message.

 They’ll be able to help you through this difficult period and help you come to a decision about what to do.